Joint Research Centre

 The JRC-ITU is comprised of seven scientific and one support departments, based in Karlsruhe (Germany, 330 staff) and Ispra (Italy, 70 staff).
 In total the Institute has a multidisciplinary team of more than 400 academic, technical and support staff.
 Its specialists have access to an extensive range of advanced facilities, many unavailable elsewhere in Europe.
-The Institute itself has more than 45 years of experience in the nuclear field.
+The Institute itself has more than 50 years of experience in the nuclear field.
 To foster the transfer of knowledge, the Institute encourages outside scientists to join its work through secondment and grants.
 Within the Commission, ITU provides vital support to policy makers, particularly in the areas of environment and energy.
 It also works in the fields of EU enlargement and external relations, addressing safety and security concerns with nuclear installations in Central and Eastern Europe.
 In the safeguards and non-proliferation area, it works closely with the Commission Directorate General Energy and Transport, operating on site laboratories in Sellafield (UK) and La Hague (France).
-In the field of nuclear inspection, it supports the International Atomic Energy Agency (IAEA), and the External Relations Directorate General.
+In the field of nuclear inspection, it supports the International Atomic Energy Agency (IAEA), and the European External Action Service.

 ITU work aims to improve understanding of the behaviour of nuclear fuel in reactors.
 Its Transuranus software can model nuclear fuel behaviour in a range of conditions.
 Work in this field covers both Western and Russian-designed reactors.

 It also studies the long-term behaviour of spent nuclear fuel in long-term storage conditions and evaluates new concepts for nuclear waste management.
 ITU focuses on methods for reducing the quantity and radiotoxicity of highly radioactive waste, by separating out the long-lived nuclides and fabricating them into fuels and targets for transmutation.